mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 The `GetPropertyValueHistoryRequest` contains the request to retrieve information about the history of a time series property value for a component, component type, TwinMaker entity, or workspace.

 You must specify a value for workspaceId.
 For TwinMaker entity-specific queries, specify the values for `componentName` and `entityId`.
-For cross-entity quries, specify a value for `componentTypeId`.
+For cross-entity queries, specify a value for `componentTypeId`.

 For more information, see [GetPropertyValueHistory](https://docs.aws.amazon.com/iot-twinmaker/latest/apireference/API_GetPropertyValueHistory.html) and [Class GetPropertyValueHistoryRequest](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/iottwinmaker/model/GetPropertyValueHistoryRequest.html).